thegiftofgabes/fantasypunk-netlify/content/quickstart/_07-common-moves.md

 When you want to express how your character acts, moves and feels, towards any aspect of the Tale or in response to anyone else's moves, **play your role**.

-Describe or roleplay what your character says or does and develop the narrative together with the rest of the Party and the GM.
+Describe or roleplay what your character says and does, and develop the narrative together with the rest of the Party and the GM.

 There is no cost or gain in terms of dice other mechanics, this is a freeform action that includes anything that doesn't present any serious risk, challenge, or chance.